Listen to “MIH018:A Stress-Free Guide for Work-At-Home-Moms” on Spreaker.

 Moody and easily agitated

 Moodiness is another symptom of stress.
-If everything your family or friends do irritate the stew out of you, then you might be experiencing stress on a level beyond your recognition.
+If everything your family or friends do irritates the stew out of you, then you might be experiencing stress on a level beyond your recognition.

 If you find yourself getting constantly irritated with your situation to the point where you feel helpless about changing anything, you’re probably already stressed about it.